igordone/TaskList/README.md

-practicing  Front with Simple todoList API
+practicing  Front with a simple todoList API localhost